Call646-895-8368

 As for vegetables, expect to see peppers, onions, yams, leafy greens and more.
 That said, meat and seafood often overshadow the veggies in Colombian cuisine – especially beef, pork, chicken and fish.
 Some classic recipes also call upon morcilla (blood sausage), chicharrón (fried pork belly) or mondongo (tripe).
 Common plant-based proteins include lentils and red beans.

-As for the sweet stuff, Colombian desserts often involve arequipe (milk-based caramel, known elsewhere as dulce de leche), bocadillo (guava paste), panela (unrefined cane sugar), milk, coconut and cinnamon – not to mention chocolate made from locally grown cacao beans.
+When it comes to the sweet stuff, Colombian desserts often involve arequipe (milk-based caramel, known elsewhere as dulce de leche), bocadillo (guava paste), panela (unrefined cane sugar), milk, coconut and cinnamon – not to mention chocolate made from locally grown cacao beans.

-Popular Traditional Dishes in Colombia
+Popular traditional dishes in Colombia

 Many of the most traditional Colombian dishes are specific to certain regions.
 One such specialty is bandeja paisa: a platter piled high with beef, pork, chicharrón, morcilla, sausage, rice, red beans, plantains, avocado, fried egg and more.
 Although it’s originally from Antioquia (the province of Medellín), bandeja paisa is widely considered the national food of Colombia.